5 Signs Your Skin Is Actually Dehydrated

 Update your skincare.

 Cleansers – Avoid any drying soaps and cleansers, if your skin feels tight after cleansing you’re using the wrong thing.
 They strip the skin of moisture and sebum leaving your skin exposed to aggressors and feeling dry and irritated.
+I generally avoid foaming cleansers and opt for oils or balms.

 You might like – 6 Charcoal Products to Detox & Clarify The Skin

 Repair – If itching has caused a little damage to the skin you can treat it with products that are healing and gentle.
+Tip – Open a vitamin E capsule and place on the damaged area.

 Hydrate and Re-plump – Hyaluronic acid has the ability to absorb 1000 it’s weight in water, it holds on to this moisture and plumps fine lines and wrinkles.
 HA is found naturally in the body however as we age the levels drop, and by the age of 50 levels are reduced by half.
 Layer products that contain several types of hyaluronic acid and Vitamin B5 to pump some much needed moisture back in.